The earlier that cancer is detected, the sooner treatment can start and the better your chances of recovery.

 To find out more about cervical screening visit:

-Is offered to men and women aged 60-74 in England, Wales and Northern Ireland.
-In Scotland, men and women aged 50-74 are offered screening.
+This is done at home using a special kit and offered to everyone aged 60-74 in England, Wales and Northern Ireland.
+In Scotland, people aged 50-74 are offered screening.

 To find our more about bowel screening visit: